-We remain accountable to you.
+We remain accountable to you, the Plan members.
 Should you have any questions about your NBPSPP, please do not hesitate to reach out to your Board of Trustees at nbpspp@vestcor.org.
-We are proud to represent you and continue to work diligently in the securing the NBPSPP as an important source of your retirement income.
+We are proud to represent you and continue to work diligently in securing the NBPSPP as an important source of retirement income.